MCMastery/spectrum-engine/README.md

-A Java-based 2D game engine.
+## Description
+The Spectrum Engine is a Java-based game engine used for making 2D games.